fablab-leoben/UV_furnace/README.md

 Open the Arduino IDE and connect your Arduino via USB to your computer.
 Under Tools/Board select Arduino Mega and choose the right serial port.
 Open the sketch UV_furnace.ino and click on the compile & flash button.
 The compiler now translates the code and writes it to your microcontroller.

+### 8. Code specials

+My code uses a finite state machine (FSM) to make reading and understanding such a massive amount of code easier for everyone.

+#### 8.1.
+Finite State Machine

+Definition of a Finite State Machine:
+<A finite-state machine (FSM) or finite-state automaton (FSA, plural: automata), or simply a state machine, is a mathematical model of <computation used to design both computer programs and sequential logic circuits.
+It is conceived as an abstract machine that can be <in one of a finite number of states.
+The machine is in only one state at a time; the state it is in at any given time is called the <current state.
+It can change from one state to another when initiated by a triggering event or condition; this is called a <transition.
+A particular FSM is defined by a list of its states, and the triggering condition for each transition.

+The FSM serves as a manager that organizes the states of the UV furnace.

+#### 8.2 Measuring the temperature

+The furnace uses a MAX31855 thermocouple amplifier to measure the temperature.
+You can use thermocouples also for temperatures over 1000 °C. Only the thermocouple is in the hot part of the furnace so you do not need to worry about damaging the amplifier.

+#### 8.3 Time and alarms

+During startup the furnace requests the current time via the Network Time Protocol (NTP) to set the time of the DS3231 realtime clock.
+The realtime clock is used to generate an alarm when the furnace has finished.
+The integrated temperature compensation is also used to check the temperature of the electronics and acts as a safety feature.

+#### 8.4 Relay

 ### 9. Logging and visualization